albertodemichelis/squirrel/doc/source/reference/api/object_manipulation.rst

     :param HSQUIRRELVM v: the target VM
     :param SQInteger idx: index of the target object in the stack(closure)
     :param SQInteger nval: 0 based index of the free variable(relative to the closure).
-    :returns: the name of the free variable for pure squirrel closures.
+    :returns: the name of the free variable for pure quirrel closures.
 NULL in case of error or if the index of the variable is out of range.
 In case the target closure is a native closure, the return name is always "@NATIVE".
-    :remarks: The function works for both squirrel closure and native closure.
+    :remarks: The function works for both quirrel closure and native closure.

 gets the value of the free variable of the closure at the position idx in the stack.